BellCubeDev/papyrus-index/CONTRIBUTING.md

 #### Git Message Style - gitmoji
 This repository makes use of gitmoji, an emoji-based commit message convention.
 The goal is to boil the purpose of a commit down to a single image, making it easier to quickly parse a commit's message.
 You can find out more about gitmoji [here](https://gitmoji.dev/).

+For example:
+> 🎨 Improve formatting of search results
+> 🔍 Add dynamic descriptions to function pages
+> 🐛 Fix struct member types not displaying tooltips when hovered

 ### Translation
 The Papyrus Index is not accepting localization contributions at this time.